 College Brook and Pettee Brook have noticeably higher nitrogen concentrations than many other local streams draining less developed or undeveloped watersheds.
-As College Brook flows from upstream to downstream where it becomes more aerated, ammonium decreases and nitrate increases indicating that nitrification is occurring in the stream channel.
-However, an increase in dissolved inorganic nitrogen (DIN, the sum of ammonium and nitrate; Figure 4) and total dissolved nitrogen (Figure 5) indicates that there are additional sources of nitrogen entering the stream as it flows downstream though UNH and Durham.
+As College Brook flows from upstream to downstream where it becomes more aerated, ammonium decreases and nitrate increases (Figure 5) indicating that nitrification is occurring in the stream channel.
+However, an increase in total dissolved nitrogen (Figure 6) indicates that there are additional sources of nitrogen entering the stream as it flows downstream though UNH and Durham.
 This is possibly from fertilization of the athletic fields, storm water runoff or exfiltration from sewage lines.
-There is no statistically significant change in DIN or TDN concentrations over time at the station with the longest record (CB01.5).
+There is no statistically significant change in nitrate or TDN concentrations from 2000 to 2015 at the station with the longest record (CB01.5).

-Figure 4.
+Figure 5.
 Median annual dissolved inorganic nitrogen (DIN) in College Brook from the headwaters (CB00.5) to the mouth (CB03.0).

-Figure 5.
+Figure 6.
 Median annual total dissolved nitrogen (TDN) in College Brook from the headwaters (CB00.5) to the mouth (CB03.0).